PeterJochem/Deep_RL/README.md

 # Deep Reinforcement Learning
 This repo is a collection of deep reinforcement learning algorithms implemented with Tensorflow and Keras.
 I think deep reinforcement learning has a lot of promise for robotic manipulation and just find it fascinating.
 I created a folder for each algorithm I implemented.
 So far, I have implemented Deep Q Learning (DQN), Double Deep Q Learning (DDQN), and Deep Deterministic Policy Gradients (DDPG).
+I also created a custom OpenAI gym environment of a hopping robot on soft ground.

 # Results